-The CSO Led By Michael Tilson Thomas to Perform Mahler's NINTH SYMPHONY, 11/21-24
+The CSO, Led by Michael Tilson Thomas, Performs Mahler's NINTH SYMPHONY, Now thru 11/24

-CHICAGO - San Francisco Symphony Music Director Michael Tilson Thomas returns to the Chicago Symphony Orchestra (CSO) stage to lead the CSO in a program of music by Stravinsky and Mahler.
-These performances will take place on Thursday, November 21 and Saturday, November 23, both at 8 p.m.; Friday November 22 at 1:30 p.m.; and Sunday, November 24 at 3 p.m.
+San Francisco Symphony Music Director Michael Tilson Thomas returns to the Chicago Symphony Orchestra (CSO) stage to lead the CSO in a program of music by Stravinsky and Mahler.
+These performances will take place on tonight, November 21 and Saturday, November 23, both at 8 p.m.; Friday November 22 at 1:30 p.m.; and Sunday, November 24 at 3 p.m.

 Opening this program is Stravinsky's Elegy for J.F.K., which the composer wrote in 1964 as a memorial to President Kennedy, after his assassination in Dallas on November 22, 1963.
 Now, 50 years later, the CSO performs this short work for the first time, with soloist mezzo-soprano Kelley O'Connor, in honor of this anniversary.
 Elegy for J.F.K. is scored for baritone or mezzo-soprano and three clarinets.
 The text was written at Stravinsky's request by W. H. Auden.

 Mahler's Symphony No. 9-the composer's final complete symphonic work-is the featured work on the program.
 Tilson Thomas has earned worldwide praise for his interpretations of the music of both Stravinsky and Mahler, conducting their work in numerous performances and recordings.
 His recordings of Mahler's symphonies have won seven Grammy awards.